brillout/goldpage/docs/readme.template.md

 But, most often than not,
 which app type is the right one becomes clear only after you have written and battle-tested your first protoype.

-Goldpage supports all app types and you can easily switch from one app type to another.
-That way,
+With Goldpage,
-you can create a prototype before even knowing what "SPA" or "SSR" mean and, once you finished a first prototype, you can experiment with different app types and see which one works best for your app.
+you can start creating a prototype before settling for an app type, and, once you finished a first prototype, you can switch from one app type to another and experiment which one works best for your app.

 Instead of spending time learning about the different kinds of app types, we encourage you start creating a first prototype.